 Menus are no longer fixed for every brand.

-Familiar Flavors With A New Format
+Familiar Flavors in a New Format

 Flavors people already know are now showing up in cookie form.

-Pistachio, kunafa, and other regional dessert elements are part of current menus.
+Pistachio, kunafa, and other regional dessert elements appear on current menus across Dubai.
 These flavors are familiar, but the format feels new enough to keep people interested.
+Classic cookies are still part of the mix — soft-baked textures, filled centers, and chocolate-based options continue to stay in rotation alongside the regional spins.

 A Space That Keeps Expanding

+Brands like Rawkure offer cookies without gluten, dairy, or refined sugar, expanding dessert access to more people.
 At the same time, smaller brands continue to grow through Instagram and direct orders.
-Even without large storefronts, they stay active through repeat customers and regular demand.
+Even without large storefronts, they stay active through repeat customers and consistent demand.

+Dubai's cookie delivery scene keeps expanding, but a few names continue to stand out.
 Bake My Day stays consistent through its locations and delivery.
 Billionaire Cookies keeps people checking in through weekly menus from Al Quoz.
-Caramalize remains visible through delivery platforms across key areas.
-Rawkure offers a different option with clean ingredients and a physical presence in Alserkal Avenue.
+Caramalize remains visible on delivery platforms across key neighborhoods.
+Rawkure offers a clean-ingredient alternative with a physical presence at Alserkal Avenue.
 Smaller brands like wecomeinpce stay active through direct orders and social media.